krissh-the-dev/trident/README.md

  * Options to View and Erase clipboard contents
  * Key Board Shortcuts and Mnemonics
  * About Section
+ * File Properties
  * Improved status bar with File saved status and File type
  * A Clean and Neat User Interface
- * Unsaved file confirmation on File -> Exit
+ * Improved Unsaved file confirmation on File -> New, Open and Exit
  * Line Number in the status bar
  * New HD Icon